tespechit/Creamy/README.md

 ## Users and Permissions
 Creamy is a multi-user CRM.
 You can have as many users as you need.
 In order to control what data can be accessed by who, and who can delete, edit or modify the information stored in the system, Creamy implements a role permission scheme, so every user belongs to a certain role category:

-* Administrators: Administrators have full control over the system.
+* *Administrators*: Administrators have full control over the system.
 They are the only ones which can access the admin area, manage the users or modify the settings of Creamy.
 They also have all the permissions and attributions of the manager role, so they can read, add, modify and delete customers, assign tasks to themselves and others, read the notifications, read, send and receive messages, and access the statistics, among other things.
-* Managers: Managers are top non-admin users in Creamy.
+* *Managers*: Managers are top non-admin users in Creamy.
 They can read, add, modify and delete customers, assign tasks to themselves and others, read the notifications, read, send and receive messages, and access the statistics, among other things.
-* Writers: Writers have writing permissions, but limited to themselves.
+* *Writers*: Writers have writing permissions, but limited to themselves.
 As they are not managers, they cannot assign tasks to other users, but they can manage, create, delete and modify customers and contacts, and have access to messages and notifications.
-* Readers: Readers are those users who need to query some information from the CRM from time to time, but don't really bother updating the customers and contacts.
+* *Readers*: Readers are those users who need to query some information from the CRM from time to time, but don't really bother updating the customers and contacts.
 They have read access to customers and clients, and can access the notifications and messaging system.
-* Guests: Guests don't have any permission on the system.
+* *Guests*: Guests don't have any permission on the system.
 They cannot access any information apart from the main page.
 They don't have access to customers, contacts, messages or notifications.

 ## Topbar